R3Conclave/conclave-core-sdk/docs/docs/index.md

 ### Beta 5

+1. :jigsaw: **New feature!** A new `PostOffice` API makes using mail easier and also automatically applies a reasonable minimum size to each mail to help defend against the host guessing message contents by looking at how big it is.
+The default min size policy is a moving average.
+See `MinSizePolicy` for more information.
+Mail topic semantics have been improved by making them scoped to the sender public key rather than being global.
+This allows the enclave to enforce correct mail ordering with respect to the sequence numbers on a per-sender basis.
+This means `EnclaveMail.authenticatedSender` is no longer nullable and will always return an authenticated sender, i.e. if a sender private key is not specified then one is automatically created.
 1. :jigsaw: **New feature!** A new script is provided to make it easier to run your application inside a Docker container on macOS.
 This helps you execute a simulation mode enclave without direct access to a Linux machine.
 1. The enclave signing key hash is now printed during the build, ready for you to copy into a constraint.
-1. Mail topic semantics have been improved by making them scoped to the sender public key rather than being global.
-This allows the enclave to enforce correct mail ordering with respect to the sequence numbers on a per-sender basis.
-This means `EnclaveMail.authenticatedSender` is no longer nullable and will always return an authenticated sender, i.e. if a sender private key is not specified in `MutableMail` then one is automatically created.
 1. Multi-threaded enclaves are now opt-in.
 By default, the enclave object will be locked before data from the host is delivered.
 This ensures that a malicious host cannot multi-thread an enclave that's not expecting it.